The 20 Best Cerebral Amyloid Angiopathy Doctors Near Me in Maryland, US

 English

 Dr. Richard Leigh is an Assistant Professor of Neurology who is devoted to the diagnosis, treatment and prevention of cerebrovascular disease.
 He is an attending on the inpatient stroke service and an integral part of the Brain Attack Team.
 He also provides consultations and follow-up care for cerebrovascular disease in the outpatient setting.
 Dr. Richard Leigh was originally trained as a biomedical engineer at the Johns Hopkins University and subsequently went on to work at the National Institutes of Health where he developed brain imaging software.
 He then embarked on obtaining his medical degree from Case Western Reserve School of Medicine in his home town of Cleveland, Ohio.
 He completed his medical internship and neurology residency at New York Presbyterian Hospital Weill Cornell Medical Center where he received the Distinguished House Staff Award and was selected to be Chief Resident of Neurology.
 Returning to Johns Hopkins, he then completed a stroke fellowship and subsequently joined the faculty of the cerebrovascular division.
 Dr. Leigh currently sees patients at the Stroke Prevention Clinic, located in the Johns Hopkins Outpatient Center in Baltimore on Wednesday afternoons, and cares for patients in The Johns Hopkins Hospitals Brain Rescue Unit.
 Dr. Leigh is rated as an Experienced provider by MediFind in the treatment of Cerebral Amyloid Angiopathy.
-His top areas of expertise are Stroke, Brown Syndrome, CACH Syndrome, Emphysema, and Thrombectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Brown Syndrome, CACH Syndrome, Emphysema, and Thrombectomy.
+Dr. Leigh is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Cerebral Amyloid Angiopathy